oroinc/documentation/crm/user_guide/business_intelligence/business_intelligence_filters.rst

 - There are three selector links:

-  - Has activity /has not activity - only records to which the defined activity has/hasn't been assigned will be selected
+  - Has activity /has not activity - only records to which the defined activity has/has not been assigned will be selected

     |activity_selector_1|

     |

-  - List if available activities to filter by.
+  - List of available activities to filter by.

     |activity_selector_2|